Data-driven Algorithms for Dimension Reduction in Causal Inference: Acknowledgements

-This work was supported by the Swedish Research Council [grant number 0735]; Riksbankens Jubileumsfond [grant number P11-0814:1]; and the Ume{\aa} node of the Swedish Initiative of Research on Microdata in Social and Medical Sciences funded by the Swedish Research Council.
+We want to thank the Swedish Childhood Diabetes Study Group (co-ordinator Gisela Dahlquist, Ume{\aa} University) and Kerstin V\"annman for valuable discussions.
+This work was supported by the Swedish Research Council [grant numbers 0735 and 07531]; Riksbankens Jubileumsfond [grant number P11-0814:1]; and the Ume{\aa} node of the Swedish Initiative for Research on Microdata in Social and Medical Sciences funded by the Swedish Research Council.
+The simulations where run on facilities made available by the High Performance Computing Center North (HPC2N) at Ume{\aa} University.